Paris

 For first-timers, 4-5 days allows you to see major highlights without rushing—enough time for the Louvre, Eiffel Tower, Versailles, and 2-3 neighborhoods.
 Add 2-3 more days if you want to explore neighborhoods deeply, take day trips to Giverny or Fontainebleau, or revisit favorite spots.
 A long weekend (3 days) is possible but you'll need to prioritize ruthlessly and book attractions in advance.

-Paris is generally safe, but pickpocketing is common in tourist areas (Eiffel Tower, metro lines 1 and 4, Montmartre, Champs-Élysées).
-Stay alert on crowded metro, don't flash valuables, and be wary of distraction scams (petition signers, found ring trick, friendship bracelet sellers).
+Paris is generally safe, but pickpocketing is common in tourist areas (Eiffel Tower, metro line 1 and line 13, Montmartre, Champs-Elysees).
+Stay alert on crowded metro cars, don't flash valuables, and be wary of distraction scams (petition signers, found ring trick, friendship bracelet sellers).
 Most neighborhoods are safe to walk at night, though exercise normal urban caution.
-The 18th, 19th, and 20th arrondissements require more awareness after dark.
-Emergency number is 112 (EU) or 17 (police).
+The 18th, 19th, and 20th arrondissements are areas where extra awareness is commonly recommended after dark, though conditions vary by street and time.
+Emergency number is 112 (EU standard) or 17 (French police).

 Not fluently, but learning basics helps tremendously and locals genuinely appreciate the effort.
 Always start with "Bonjour" (hello) before asking questions and end with "merci" (thank you).
 "Excusez-moi" (excuse me), "parlez-vous anglais?" (do you speak English?), and "l'addition s'il vous plaît" (the check please) go a long way.
 Many Parisians speak English but appreciate when you try French first.
 Download Google Translate app for offline use.
 Younger people and those in tourist areas generally speak better English.